US tariff increase on $200B of Chinese imports takes effect

-BEIJING — President Donald Trump’s increased tariffs on $200 billion in Chinese imports took effect as of 12:01 Eastern time Friday, escalating tensions with Beijing.
+BEIJING — President Donald Trump’s increased tariffs on $200 billion in Chinese imports are taking effect, heightening tensions with Beijing.

-The Trump administration raised the import taxes on those goods from 10% to 25%.
-China has threatened to retaliate if Trump proceeded with his threat to raise those tariffs.
+At 12:01 a.m.
+Eastern time Friday, the Trump administration raised the import taxes on those goods from 10% to 25%.
+China threatened to retaliate if Trump proceeded with his threat to raise those tariffs.

 The Trump team is intensifying its trade war with Beijing, which it claims reneged on commitments it had made in earlier trade talks.
 The tariff increase took effect even after negotiators for the two sides resumed talks Thursday in Washington.